 - Settle up at the end.
 Hold on to receipts when one person pays for the group, and do an accounting as you go along or at the end of the trip.

-- Use a "kitty".
+- Use a “kitty”.
 For miscellaneous shared cash expenses, have each traveler (or couple) put the same amount of money into a kitty, which is replenished as needed.
-Any left over is divided evenly.
+Any funds left over can be divided evenly.